elvli/Obsidian/Biblical Studies/Sermon Notes/10192025 - Faithful Hearts, Victorious Battles - Lessons from King Jehoshaphat.md

 2 Chronicles 17:3-6; 18:2-4,31-32; 19:1-9; 20:1-6, 15-25

 1. Faithfulness brings blessing and strength
-2. Compromise with evil lieads to judgements
+2. Compromise with evil leads to judgements
 3. God's mercy perseveres through prayer and worship

 #### Chapter 17